-What Do Signal and Track Switch Repairer Do?
+What Does it Take to Be a Signal and Track Switch Repairer?

-Signal & Track Switch Repairer Job Description Install, inspect, test, maintain, or repair electric gate crossings, signals, signal equipment, track switches, section lines, or intercommunications systems within a railroad system.
+Signal & Track Switch Repairer Definition Install, inspect, test, maintain, or repair electric gate crossings, signals, signal equipment, track switches, section lines, or intercommunications systems within a railroad system.

-Daily Life Of a Signal & Track Switch Repairer
+A Day in the Life of a Signal & Track Switch Repairer

 - Maintain high tension lines, de-energizing lines for power companies when repairs are requested.